Detailed Trail Review: DuPont State Forest Waterfalls Trail Hike – Hooker Falls, Triple Falls, and High Falls — a trifecta of falls near Lake Lure NC!

 Approximate Driving Time from Lake Lure NC Town Center: 1 hour

 Map & Directions: From Lake Lure NC town center, head West on US-64/US-74-A for about 4 miles.
 Turn left on US-64 to Hendersonville and continue for 14 miles.
 Turn left on Church Street and in 6 blocks turn right on Kanuga Road.
 Continue on Kanuga Road for 4 miles and it will turn into Crab Creek Road.
 Travel 7 miles and you will see the brown DuPont State Forest Park signs signaling you to turn left onto DuPont Road.
 After about a mile, Dupont Road turns into Staton Road.
 Travel 3 miles and you will arrive at the parking area by Hooker Falls.

-DuPont State Forest – Hooker Falls, Triple Falls and High Falls Trail Details:
+DuPont State Forest Waterfalls – Hooker Falls, Triple Falls, and High Falls Trail Details:

 Hiking Distance (round trip): Approximately 6 miles for the waterfalls trail hike

-We hiked Hooker Falls to Triple Falls and then went on to High Falls.
-We explored both the upper and lower viewing areas for all falls which is highly recommended.
-We then continued on to the Covered Bridge which added a bit more trial time, but was well worth it.
+We hiked Hooker Falls to Triple Falls and then went on to High Falls and we explored both the upper and lower viewing areas for all falls which is highly recommended.
+Then we continued on to the Covered Bridge which added a bit more trial time but was well worth it.
 From there we headed back along the same main trail back to the parking area at Hooker Falls.
 To see Bridal Veil Falls we would have opted to drive to that parking area, but the gang was pooped.